 YUWO offers a wide variety of activities, including fall and spring study series, noontime Lunch and Learn lectures, excursions, and interest groups in a broad range of fields that meet regularly.
 For the most up-to-date information about any of these activities, as well as any last-minute changes in schedule or location, please see your monthly newsletter or the YUWO website at www.yale.edu/yuwo.
 Click here to download a membership form.

-The following list represents YUWO activities for 2013-2014.
+The following list represents YUWO activities for 2014-2015.
 Please check the YUWO newsletter and the website calendar for more specific details of upcoming events and activities.
-If you would like to form a new activity group, contact Activity Johanna Becker, 203-248-6391, and she will be delighted to assist you!
+If you would like to form a new activity group, contact Activity Chair Cathy Burgard at email@example.com, and she will be delighted to assist you!
 New ideas are ALWAYS welcome!

 Women interested in art are invited to tour exhibitions at Yale art venues.
-These docent-led tours run from noon until one o’clock on a date to be determined.
-After the tour, lunch* is planned for those members who wish to join us at a good restaurant nearby.
+These docent-led tours run from noon until one o’clock or, for the ".
 For information about details and reservations, see the YUWO newsletter.
 Anneke Hatheway,

 203.752.0460, or Diane McGuire, 203.488.5385

 YUWO book groups usually meet in the homes of members.
 Books are chosen by consensus, and monthly discussions may result in agreement or sometimes lively debates.
 New groups may be formed as needed.

 Class with instructor Rita Brieger on four Tuesdays in October: October 7, 14, 21, 28.
 Learn how to use all the information (clues) at your disposal to help you formulate a plan that will enable you to fulfill your contract.
 This class will be taught on an intermediate level.
 Fee and location to be announced.
 Phoebe Edwards, 203.787.3634